Efficient Inference on High-Dimensional Linear Models with Missing Outcomes: Experiments

 \section{Experiments}

-In this section, we evaluate the empirical performance of our proposed debiasing inference method in \autoref{subsec:debias_method} and compare it with some existing high-dimensional inference methods in the literature through comprehensive simulation studies.
+In this section, we evaluate the empirical performance of our proposed debiasing inference method in \autoref{subsec:debias_method} and compare it with several existing high-dimensional inference methods in the literature through comprehensive simulation studies.